ZoreAnuj/a2a-net/README.md

 # A2A-NET: .NET Agent-to-Agent Communication

 A .NET implementation of the Agent2Agent (A2A) protocol, enabling secure and interoperable communication between autonomous agents.
-This project explores foundational protocols for agent communication, aiming to bridge different frameworks and vendors.
+This library facilitates framework-agnostic interaction, allowing agents built with different technologies to collaborate seamlessly.
+It serves as a foundational exploration of communication primitives for decentralized AI systems.

 ## Key Features
-*   Implements the core A2A protocol for secure message exchange.
+*   Implements the core A2A protocol for standardized agent messaging.
-*   Provides abstractions for agent identity and message routing.
+*   Provides secure communication channels with built-in authentication.
-*   Designed for interoperability across different agent platforms.
+*   Enables interoperability between agents across different frameworks and vendors.
+*   Offers a clean, modular .NET API for easy integration.

 ## Tech Stack
 *   .NET 8